 From there, they discovered the wooden mallets and golf tees!
 Most of the kiddos LOVED using the mallets to hammer the tees into the pumpkins.
 Some tried to make designs with the golf tees, while others just enjoyed the process of hammering them into the pumpkins!

-Some of the skills involved in all this fun:
+Some of the skills involved in all this pumpkin math fun

 - Fine motor skills = pushing the pins into the pumpkins and maneuvering the rubber bands